barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > Hearing this, the old man immediately was enlightened.
 Making his bows he said, "I am released from the body of a fox.
 The body is on the other side of this mountain.
 I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."

-The ritual is requested by old Pichang, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect.
-There is still work to be done, and a law to obey.
+The ritual is requested by old Paichang, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect.
+Old Paichang is enlightened, but there are still things that need to happen, and a law that cannot be obscured.

 > "There, with his staff, he poked out the body of a dead fox.
 He then performed __the ceremony of cremation__."

 There are two truths that co-exist: _karma_ and _anatta_.
 On one side, _karma_ and its cage of responsibility for our past actions.
 On the other, _anatta_ and the release of _karma_ because its basis is non-existent.
 One can navigate their way by playing on those two truths, one day feeling free from non-self, one day brought back to responsibility.
 But one should not play with these two truths, use them when they are convenient.
 One should respect both, acknowledge them both.

 Is the ritual of cremation the way to respect both truths?
 Is it the function, the end of Zen practice and liturgy to pay respect to both truths?

+## Unsorted notes

+- Enlightenment itself is impermanent?